zaboople/essay/Ethics/FreeWill.md

 # Yes, You Have Free Will

-The familiar and popular argument against free will goes as: First we assert that the universe is perfectly deterministic, which is to say, *predictable*, and *causal* - things happen as a consequence of other things, and if you can measure the right parts of a system, you can predict what that system will do.
+The familiar and popular argument against free will goes as: First we assert that the universe is perfectly deterministic, which is to say, based on *cause-and-effect* - things happen as a consequence of other things, and if you can measure the right parts of a system, you can predict what that system will do.
 Second, we see that it is as if the history of the universe is already written; whatever happens is a direct causal outcome of what came before it, leading all the way to the end of history (if there is one).
 Finally, given that the history is already written, we can say that every decision you make is the only decision you *can* make, and so: *You have no free will*.

 How does this argument against free will make you feel - as if someone cut your legs out from under you?
 In fact we've attacked your most fundamental sense of value, in both yourself and others.
 Many people find it very depressing, even to the point of personal crisis, and I don't want that.
 To find a fix, I'd like to look at free will from a perspective of *value*, because  that value matters most.
 Many would say free will is really about *moral responsibility*, which is part of that sense of value, but my objective is not a stick to beat others with, for their failure.
 I want life to be worth living again, assuming a utilitarian pseudo-utopia of hedonic pleasures isn't enough.